SweeRoty/fintell_app/README.md

-## APP Grap
+## APP Graph

-### Step1: Extract APP samples (vertices)
+### Step1: Extract samples (vertices)
-* If the hive tables for storing APP samples are not created, create them first.
+* If the hive tables for storing vertices are not created, create them first.
 Substitute the table names in the bash scripts if necessary.
 * Execute the *start.sh* script.
-Change the IO path in the Spark scripts if needed.
+Change the IO path in the Spark scripts if necessary.

   ```
   cd samples/
   cd preparation/ & sh modify_schema_for_vertex_raw.sh & sh modify_schema_for_vertex.sh & cd ..